HumanSignal/label-studio/docs/source/guide/ml_create.md

 Write your own code to override the `fit(completions, **kwargs)` method, which takes [JSON-formatted Label Studio annotations](https://labelstud.io/guide/export.html#Raw-JSON-format-of-completed-labeled-tasks) and returns an arbitrary dict where some information about the created model can be stored.

-> Note: Since LS 1.0 `completions` field is deprecated and will be replaced with `annotations` soon.
+> Note: The `completions` field is deprecated as of Label Studio 1.0.x and will be replaced with `annotations` in a future release of this SDK.

 **Example**
 ```python